NetApp/FSx-ONTAP-samples-scripts/EKS/Backup-EKS-Applications-with-Trident-Protect/README.md

+# :warning: **NOTICE:**

+This repository is no longer being maintain.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/EKS/Backup-EKS-Applications-with-Trident-Protect](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/EKS/Backup-EKS-Applications-with-Trident-Protect).
+Please refer to that repository for the latest updates.
+This repository is being left behind purely for historical purposes.

 # Backup EKS Applications with Trident Protect

 This is a sample for setting up your Kubernetes application to be backed up by Trident Protect.